SEKY443/AutoSplatoon-MacOS/README.md

 ## Requirements

 * A Mac (of course).
-* A Nintendo Switch with Splatoon games.
+* A Nintendo Switch with Splatoon games, Switch 2 also works perfectly fine.
 * An **ESP32-WROOM** development board.
 You can get these easily on AliExpress.
 [This one looks fine](https://www.aliexpress.com/item/1005010182900541.html) (Full disclosure: I haven't bought from this specific seller, but it should work).

 ## How to Use

-1. In Splatoon 3, go to the red postbox in the main square and open the drawing interface.
+1. In Splatoon 3, go to the red mailbox in the main square and open the drawing interface.
 2. Select the **smallest brush size**.
 3. Use the joystick to move the drawing cursor to the **top-left corner** of the canvas.
 4. Press the **Home** button on your controller.
 Navigate to the **Controllers** menu, then select **"Change Grip/Order"**.